Ph.D. Job Candidates

 Rebecca Falcasantos, PhD Candidate

 Rebecca is a Ph.D. candidate in the Early Christianity program.
-She graduated from Creighton University in 2002, with a Classical Bachelor of Arts and a double major in Theology and Greek.
-She earned her Master of Arts in Early Christian Studies from the University of Notre Dame in 2005, and entered her doctoral program at Brown in 2009.
-During the summer of 2010, she attended the Summer School in Byzantine Greek at Dumbarton Oaks.
 Rebecca's primary field is Christianity in Late Antiquity and Early Byzantium, and her research broadly focuses on the formulation of Christian identity and contestations over cultural hegemony in the Eastern Empire.
 She is particularly interested in issues of religious diversity and strategies used in the promulgation of a normative Christian cultural identity, including homiletics, hymnography, architectural programs, ritual life, and material-oriented practice.
-She is also interested in the role of memory and topography in the creation of Christian landscapes.
+She is also interested in the role of memory and topography in the creation of religious landscapes.

 Andrew Tobolowsky, Ph.D.
 Candidate